OmniAI

 )

-client.chat('What is the weather in "London" in celcius and "Paris" in fahrenheit?', tools: [tool])
+client.chat('What is the weather in "London" in Celsius and "Paris" in Fahrenheit?', tools: [tool])

 Transcribe